SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-06-rosh-hashanah.md

 >
 > &mdash; Your humble Weekend Editor

-Today should be a day for a big Bayesian update.
+Today is a good day for a big Bayesian update.
 Why not?

 ---